 People of the dominant culture are blissfully unaware of the frequency and degree to which extractive industries — including those that are seen as “green” — legally and literally invade Indigenous lands and destroy lives and livelihoods there.
 According to FPIC, the bare minimum that should happen, in terms of basic human rights, is that when a group plans to build structures or remove resources (ore, timber, water, or wind) that are part of Indigenous lands, they should ask first, meet the objections and address the concerns of the local people, and drop the project if the people don’t want it to move forward.
 As outlined in repeated Indigenous reports to the UN, this does not happen.
 But even if it did, FPIC is a bare-minimum statement of human rights.
 No person of the dominant culture would tolerate the idea that they were being “given” the “right” to have a neighbor ask before commandeering their home and yard to that neighbor’s own purposes, and the “right” to suggest changes to that neighbor’s plan and, possibly (but not always enforceably), reject it.
 So why do we find this an acceptable level of rights for Indigenous people, when no person in the dominant culture would tolerate it?
 And why, given its minimalist nature, is the rule so hard to enforce?

 Yet FPIC is considered the “gold standard” for Indigenous rights!
 As such, it shapes the way that people in the dominant culture think about, approach, and relate with Indigenous communities.
-As an example, the World Environmental Forum recently (Feb.
+As an example, the World Economic Forum recently (Feb.
 14, 2022) published a document entitled “5 Principles for Partnering with Communities on Forest Restoration.”
 The document opens with a statement we applaud: “The leadership of Indigenous peoples and local communities is central to the success of any forest conservation and restoration efforts.
 They have rich traditional ecological knowledge – stemming from generations of living alongside and stewarding forests – which offer unparalleled solutions and vision to projects seeking to restore and sustainably steward forest landscapes.”
 But things go downhill rather quickly from an Indigenous perspective after that, despite the fact that some of the statements made are genuine attempts to at least acknowledge the importance of Indigenous Land sovereignty.

 Overall, however, the five points make it very clear that the initiative for the reforestation projects being carried out is that of people from the dominant culture, not the local Indigenous communities of those very same forests.
 Yet, because the projects will be carried out with “free, prior, and informed consent” there is an assumption that this makes invasive behavior that’s well-intentioned acceptable, as well as morally and ethically — not to mention ecologically — Right.